Dungeons & Dragons Gazetteer

 The Dungeons & Dragons Gazetteer is a supplement to the 3rd edition of the Dungeons & Dragons role-playing game.

 Contents

-The Dungeons & Dragons Gazetteer details the lands of the 3rd edition core world of Dungeons & Dragons, presented as an example of how a fantasy game world can be built.
+The Dungeons & Dragons Gazetteer details the lands of Greyhawk, the 3rd edition core world of Dungeons & Dragons.
 The book's introduction noted that the D&D game setting is located on Oerth, more specifically on the continent of Oerik, in its easternmost portion called the Flanaess.
+The book then goes on the briefly cover the history of the region, as well as an atlas that provides a short description of the most important kingdoms.
+There is also a chapter on geography, and a listing of some of the most influential groups in the region.

 Publication history

+In 1980, D&D co-creator Gary Gygax released the World of Greyhawk Fantasy Game Setting, a 32-page gazetteer of Gygax's World of Greyhawk.
+This was updated several times over the next decade.
+After the takeover of TSR by Wizards of the Coast and the development of a third edition of D&D, the company published a new Gazetteer in 2000 using the same 32-page format originally used by Gygax twenty years previously.

-The Dungeons & Dragons Gazetteer was written by Gary Holian, Erik Mona, Sean Reynolds, and Frederick Weining, and published in 2000.
-Cover art was by Sam Wood, with interior art by Dennis Cramer.
+The Dungeons & Dragons Gazetteer was written by Gary Holian, Erik Mona, Sean Reynolds, and Frederick Weining, with cover art was by Sam Wood, with interior art by Dennis Cramer.